kalonez/nixos-personal-backup/README.md

 ###### It will update itself to the most up-to date nixos repos including your drivers
 * sudo nixos-rebuild switch --upgrade
 #### Don't forget to change the username(kalon)  to yours

+PS I've quit using NixOS.
+No operating system is perfect to be honest.
+It has its quirks.